 If you would like to get more involved with diabetes awareness during November, you can attend, volunteer, or host an event.
 There are countless ideas for hosting an event to raise awareness and donations for diabetes.
 Many organizations host 5K races, concerts, galas, and much more that you can participate in.
 If there aren’t any events near you, consider hosting your own.
 If you don’t know where to start in hosting your own event, contact your local American Diabetes Association chapter for resources and assistance.

-We at DiabetesLifeSolutions.com are excited to be participating in this year’s Diabetes Awareness Month.
+We at DiabetesLifeSolutions.com are excited to be participating in this year’s Diabetes Awareness Month and aware people about what month is diabetes awareness month.
 We will be extremely active this November working to raise awareness.
 Several of our agents joined in a diabetic health fair in Nebraska.
 We will also be participating in a diabetic awareness event in Kansas as well as Pittsburgh.